tahira-h/stock-analysis/README.md

 Performance Between 2017 and 2018

-The stock performance between 2017 and 2018 show that 2017 has the data of ____.
+The stock performance between 2017 and 2018 show that 2017 stock data runs slower than the stock data of 2018.
+As shown below, year 2017 stock runs at 0.2226563, and year 2018 stock runs at 0.2148438).

 Open the file containing the Linux mascot.
 Marvel at its beauty.